 Company X helps Company Y in recruiting new staff- with its famous value-added service "global matchz".
 Company X looks for suitable candidates both among the CVs received directly by Company Y and those it already has in its own database.
 Such database is created and managed by Company X on its own.
 This ensures that Company X enhances the matching between job offers and job seekers, thus increasing its revenues.
 Even though they have not formally taken a decision together, Companies X and Y jointly participate to the processing with the purpose of finding suitable candidates based on converging decisions: the decision to create and manage the service "global matchz" for Company X and the decision of Company Y to enrich the database with the CVs it directly receives.
 Such decisions complement each other, are inseparable and necessary for the processing of finding suitable candidates to take place.
 Therefore, in this particular case they should be considered as joint controllers of such processing.
-However, Company X is the sole controller of the processing necessary to manage its database and Company Y is the sole controller of the contract and management of HR data).
+However, Company X is the sole controller of the processing necessary to manage its database and Company Y is the sole controller of the subsequent hiring processing for its own purpose (organisation of interviews, conclusion of the contract and management of HR data).